-Pressure Sustaining - Turn Sustaining Control adjustment screw OUT, counterclockwise, backing pressure off the spring, to allow it to stay open while adjusting the other controls.
+Relief Control - Turn the adjustment screw OUT, clockwise, backing pressure off the spring, allowing valve to be brought up to the desired high pressure in a controlled manner.

-Opening and Closing Speed - Turn the adjustment screws on the Closing Speed and Opening Speed Controls, if the main valve is so equipped, OUT, counterclockwise, 11⁄2 to 21⁄2 turns from full closed position.
+Opening and Closing Speed - Turn the adjustment screws on the Closing Speed and Opening Speed Controls, if the main valve is so equipped, OUT, counterclockwise, $1\frac{1}{2}$ to $2\frac{1}{2}$ turns from full closed position.

 To ensure proper operation, any trapped air will need to be bled off the valve cover during startup.
-If your ACV includes a bleed valve, use a flat head screwdriver to slowly open the valve (See Figure 1).
+If your ACV includes a bleed valve, use a flat head screwdriver to slowly open the valve (Figure 1).